-It takes an extraordinary person to successfully beat cancer and launch a successful organization.
+It takes an extraordinary person to successfully beat cancer and launch a successful startup.
 Extraordinary, incidentally, might just be the perfect adjective to describe Kanika for she did exactly that!

 Undoubtedly, it was her battle with cancer that readied her to take on challenges that popped up when she started her new venture.
 The abilities to not give up, to stay motivated through it all and to achieve the end goals helped her overcome one hurdle after another to make JetSetGo a multi-million dollar organization.

 JetSetGo is regarded as the Uber of Indian skies.
 It is a plane and helicopter charting operation which has the potential of revitalizing the personal aviation transport industry in India.
 JetSetGo caters to a wide range of clientele that includes business executives, politicians and tourists.
 For aircraft owners, It offers management services that take care of in-flight and on-ground services including safety and maintenance.